juliakloiber/superrr/_posts/superrr-lab-blog/2021-08-02-Nushin is joing the team.md

 <p><b>SUPERRR:</b> With Superrr Lab we are thinking a lot about the future(s).
 What is an object/or application that does not yet exist – but something that you would like to have at your disposal in a preferable digital future?
 Something you would use every day and cannot imagine living without?
 </p>
 <p><b>Nushin:</b> Hahaha since Ouassima has already mentioned a device to learn and speak different languages, I can add that I would love to learn how to speak to animals and nature.
-I bet they have quite some interesting insights for us since they have been on this planet way longer and managed not to wreck it ... <p>
+I bet they have quite some interesting insights for us since they have been on this planet way longer and managed not to wreck it ... </p>

 <img src="/assets/img/blog/cat.png" alt="Cat Meme" style="max-width: 300px;">